microsponsors/registry-contract/README.md

 [WIP] On-chain registry that maps a users' Ethereum `address` to an `isWhitelisted` boolean and a `contentId`, as defined in our [utils.js library here](https://github.com/microsponsors/utils.js#contentid).

-Bids and fills in the [0x Protocol](https://0x.org) format will be validated by this contract.
+Bids and order fills in the [0x Protocol](https://0x.org) format will be validated by this contract.

-Boilerplate whitelist source code is more or less copy-pasted from [0x's Whitelist.sol example contract](https://github.com/0xProject/0x-monorepo/blob/development/contracts/exchange/contracts/examples/Whitelist.sol)
+Boilerplate Whitelist.sol source code is more or less copy-pasted from [0x's Whitelist.sol example contract](https://github.com/0xProject/0x-monorepo/blob/development/contracts/exchange/contracts/examples/Whitelist.sol)

 ## Install, Compile & Deploy